 Asha Castleberry is an adjunct faculty professor at Fordham University.
 She teaches U.S. Foreign Policy, International Politics, and United Nations Peace Operations.
-She is a U.S. Army Captain and a veteran of Iraq, she served for Combined Joint Task Force-Operation Inherent Resolve in Iraq and Kuwait.
+She is a U.S. Army Veteran and she served for Combined Joint Task Force-Operation Inherent Resolve in Iraq and Kuwait.

 For up-to-date news, please follow us on twitter at @LimaCharlieNews